 As an adult I would hear something about a controversy associated with one of these holiday specials.
 Usually the controversy would involve some of the things I just joked about.
 A character was perpetuating a negative stereotype.
 A negative story line (You kind of need the negative part in order to get to the moral of the story) or that the story was no longer Politically Correct.
 Strangely enough, I have never heard anyone complain about the religious theme in A Charlie Brown Christmas.
 I can't help but to think that parents aren’t watching these shows with their kids and talking about them afterwards.
 Instead they would prefer more low maintenance or watered down stories with no lessons to be learned.
 These shows were meant to be family viewing not to be used as a babysitter.
 I understand that things are different now with everyone having a TV in their own room or both parents working, but then again we now also have VCRs and DVD players so you are not limited to network scheduling.

 Finally, imitation is the sincerest form of flattery.
 The people who grew up with these holiday specials have paid homage to these great shows.
-SNL's Robert Smigel honored A Charlie Brown Christmas on his TV Funhouse.
+Saturday Night Live's Robert Smigel honored A Charlie Brown Christmas on his TV Funhouse.
 MAD TV honored Rudolph the Red-Nosed Reindeer with Raging Rudolph.
-And Office Max honors Rankin & Bass in their latest commercial featuring the Rubber Band Man.
+And last year Office Max honors the Rankin & Bass specials in their commercial featuring the Rubber Band Man.

 Stay Tuned and Merry Christmas